sigmacomputing/sigma-sample-plugins/d3-bar-chart-race/README.md

    <img src="readme_images/add-category.png" alt="screenshot of dimension column selection" height="300">
    <img src="readme_images/add-value.png" alt="screenshot of dimension column selection" height="300">

    Click on the "Replay" button and you should be able to view the bar chart race animation!
-You can also stop the animation by click on the "Stop".
-If you want to pause and resume an animation, you can click the "Start" and "Pause" buttons separately.
+You can also pause the animation by clicking on the "Pause".
+If you want to resume an animation, you can click the "Start".

    <img src="readme_images/bar-chart-race-sample.png" alt="screenshot of bar chart plugin with all steps completed" width="700">